 The robot hardware is expensive, and the number of devices is limited.
 Often the device used for operations is also used for training purposes.

 Vortex was selected after a review of many open source and commercial physics engines, because it was the most stable and most accurate.
-EADS recently published their results from this simulation work at ITEC 2010 in London.
+Airbus Defence and Space recently published their results from this simulation work at ITEC 2010 in London.
 The conclusions were that the simulation behavior of Vortex and the real performance of the robot were strongly correlated.

-To download a copy of the EADS ITEC paper, click here.
+To download a copy of the ITEC paper, click here.

-Download the case study: Vortex Drives EADS Robot Simulator for the Belgian Army
+Download the case study: Vortex Drives Airbus Defence and Space Robot Simulator for Belgian Army